techies23/Inactive-Logout/readme.txt

 9. Simple to use
 10. Multi browser tab support: Means that logout will not happen even if the user has multiple browser tabs opened and is active in certain browser tab.
 11. Logs out the session even after the browser tab is closed.
+12. Multisite Support: Override all sites with one setting.

 In order to style dialog boxes you can use css classes.
 Also, works in **frontend view as well**.